Donders-Institute/bidscoin/docs/workflow.rst

     positional arguments:
-      sourcefolder          The study root folder containing the raw source data bidsfolder            The destination / output folder with the bids data
+      sourcefolder          The study root folder containing the raw source data bidsfolder            The destination/output folder with the bids data

     options:
       -h, --help            show this help message and exit -p PARTICIPANT_LABEL [PARTICIPANT_LABEL ...], --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
-                            Space separated list of selected sub-# names / folders to be processed (the sub-prefix can be removed).
+                            Space separated list of selected sub-# names/folders to be processed (the sub-prefix can be removed).
 Otherwise all participants in the sourcefolder will be processed
       -b BIDSMAP, --bidsmap BIDSMAP